 In recent years, controlled-source electromagnetic (CSEM) or seabed logging (SBL) techniques have become a popular element of the hydrocarbon exploration toolkit.
-This method is designed to detect resistive anomalies in the marine subsurface which might be caused by hydrocarbon accumulations.
-Taken in conjunction with seismic data for geological and structural delineation, this is potentially a powerful discriminator between high- and low-gas saturations, because gas saturation controls resistivity in a far more linear fashion than it does seismic reflectivity in AVO studies.
-The CSEM technique is most useful when sufficient geological knowledge is available to exclude lithological causes of high-resistivity near anomalous zones, such as sequences of evaporites, volcanics, or carbonates.
+This method is designed to detect resistive anomalies in the marine subsurface which may be due to hydrocarbon accumulations.
+Taken in conjunction with seismic data for geological and structural delineation, this tool is potentially a powerful discriminator between high and low gas saturations, since gas saturation controls resistivity in a far more linear fashion than it does seismic reflectivity in AVO studies.
+The CSEM technique is most useful when sufficient geological knowledge is available to exclude lithological causes of high resistivity near anomalous zones, such as sequences of evaporites, volcanics, or carbonates.

-Many articles have appeared outlining the general nature of the CSEM acquisition framework (Constable (2006), Constable and Srnka (2007), Tompkins and Srnka (2007).
-There are practical limitations on the suitability of the technique originating in basic physics principles, such as the impact of the airwave in shallower waters, the limitations on depth of penetration and detectability imposed by absorption, and the thermal noise of the transmitter-receiver system, frequency content restrictions from skin depths, etc. A large number of offshore petroleum prospects still fall within the domain of applicability of the technique.
+Many articles have appeared to date outlining the general nature of the CSEM acquisition framework (Constable (2006); Tompkins and Srnka (2007); Constable and Srnka (2007)).
+There are practical limitations on the suitability of the technique originating in basic physics principles, such as the impact of the air wave in shallower waters, the limitations on depth of penetration and detectability imposed by absorption and the thermal noise of the transmitter-receiver system, frequency content restrictions from skin depths etc. Notwithstanding these, a large number of offshore petroleum prospects in the world still fall within the domain of applicability of the technique.

 In our view, two overriding factors limit the usefulness of the technique.
-First is that deeper penetrations require low frequencies, and the diffusive energy fronts do not justify sounding arrays with spacings very much smaller than the depth of interest, which automatically limits resolution.
-Second, the dynamic range of conductivity from seawater to resistive anomalies or deeper rocks usually is at least several decades.
-These large contrasts in resistivity make the changes in observed fields large and thus useful in an exploration context, but make the inverse problem very nonlinear.
-In an inverseproblem context, the subsurface response is very poorly modeled as a weak deviation from some agnostic reference model, so the Born approximation, so beloved and central to seismic imaging, is rarely very useful for real CSEM data.
-Because the forward model is strongly nonlinear in any resistivity parameter, the solution null space nearly always is multimodal, badly scaled, and contorted in shape.
-We agree strongly with Snieder (1998) that this makes these problems particularly difficult.
+The first is that deeper penetrations require low frequencies, and the diffusive energy fronts do not justify sounding arrays with spacings very much smaller than the depth of interest, which automatically limits resolution.
+The second is that the dynamic range of conductivity from seawater to resistive anomalies (or deeper rocks) is usually at least several decades.
+These large contrasts in resistivity make the changes in observed fields large and thus useful in an exploration context, but they also make the inverse problem very hard.
+In an inverse- problem context, the subsurface response is very poorly modelled as a "weak" deviation from some "agnostic" reference model, so the Born approximation, so beloved and central to seismic imaging, is rarely very useful for real CSEM data.
+Because the forward model is strongly nonlinear in any resistivity parameters, the solution null space is nearly always multimodal, badly scaled, and contorted in shape.
+We agree strongly with Snieder (1998) that this character makes these problems particularly difficult.